Integralist/integralist.co.uk/content/posts/statistic-basics.md

 You can see for the groups "Go" and "Bash" we've had a consistent number of reports (300 in total), and so when the values are visualised as a percentage the length of the bars are the same.

-Where as the "Python" group has less data frequency compared to the other groups (only 250 in total, where the other groups were 300), and so although it correctly represents that data as a percentage (60% were "like" vs 40% "dislike") it's still not as representative as a whole in comparison to the other data groups we have.
+Whereas the "Python" group has less data frequency compared to the other groups (only 250 in total, where the other groups were 300), and so although it correctly represents that data as a percentage (60% were "like" vs 40% "dislike") it's still not as representative as a whole in comparison to the other data groups we have.
 Ideally each group would have consistent frequencies.

 <div id="6.2"></div>
 ### Split Bars